mianmiantea2019/Feeds-Streaming-System/README.md

 ## Future Subscription Plans

-In future updates, the movie streaming application will introduce subscription plans to provide users with different tiers of access and additional features.
+-In future updates, the movie streaming application will introduce subscription plans to provide users with different tiers of access and additional features.
 This will allow users to choose a plan that best suits their preferences and unlock exclusive content.
-Incorporates testing using Jest and React Testing Library.
+-Incorporates testing using Jest and React Testing Library.

 ## License